sedexdev/lobbit/README.md

 # lobbit: a tool for transferring files to a remote location

+SSL self-signed cert: openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 365 -nodes

 The lobbit tool is used for the secure transfer of files in a single direction; from client to server.
 The tool requires that the server application is running on the remote device to allow incoming connections.
 Security is provided through authentication using a self-signed SSL certificate.